shockcollective/Shock-Stuff/README.md

 Shock! is an open creative collective built around audio storytelling.

 Each project has a script and a **master radio play / PreSoundtrack**.
-Creative edits and reinterpretations are encouraged and will be called **versions**.
+Creative edits and reinterpretations are encouraged.

 ---